jac-now/projects/Powershell/Windows-Updater/README.md

-# Windows Updater Script
+# Windows Updater and Package Management Script

-This PowerShell script provides a user-friendly, menu-driven interface to manage Windows updates on a local machine.
-It leverages the `PSWindowsUpdate` module to check for, install, and review update history.
+This PowerShell script provides a user-friendly, menu-driven interface to manage Windows updates and Winget packages on a local machine.
+It leverages the `PSWindowsUpdate` module for Windows Update functionality and the native `winget` command-line tool for application updates.

 ## Features

 *   **Automatic Module Management**: Checks if the `PSWindowsUpdate` module is installed and, if not, installs it for the current user.
-*   **Menu-Driven Interface**: Simplifies complex update commands into easy-to-understand options.
+*   **Dual-Function Menu**: A clear main menu separates Windows Update and Winget package management into sub-menus.
-*   **Flexible Installation Options**:
+*   **Flexible Windows Update Options**:
-    *   Install all available updates, including drivers and Microsoft product updates.
-    *   Install updates while excluding drivers.
     *   Check for available updates without installing.
+    *   Install all available updates with prompts to include/exclude drivers and other Microsoft product updates.
-*   **Update History**: Quickly view the history of installed updates.
+    *   View the history of installed updates.
+    *   Install a single update by its KB number.
+*   **Winget Package Management**:
+    *   List all available application updates that can be managed by Winget.
+    *   Install all available Winget package updates.
-*   **Logging**: Installation actions are logged to `C:\logs\YYYY-MM-DD-WindowsUpdate.log`.
+*   **Logging**: All update actions are logged to `C:\logs\`.

 ## Prerequisites